 The first aspect to look at is inspecting the items you currently have for sale in your closet.
 Ask yourself, are my items in demand?
 Are my items in season?
 Are my items in style?
 If the answer is no to one or multiple of those questions, I'm not saying give up and trash those items.

 After all, the brands, styles, colors, prints, and seasons change - so we too must be adaptable and open to change!
-To gain insight on what is selling, Poshmark does a lot of the work for you!
+To gain insight on what is selling, luckily Poshmark does a lot of the work for you.

 Poshmark has a section on their platform advertising Today’s Trends.
 For example, one day the trend was Shades of Blue.
 Here, Poshmark stated blue will be the color of the season, and recommended blue tracksuits, bright blue midi dresses, navy jackets, and more.

 Additionally, pay attention to the Poshmark parties that occur periodically throughout the day.
 For example, Poshmark recently advertised a designer party for the brands James Perse, Cole Haan, Aritzia, and more.

 This alone is a HUGE hint for what is popular and currently trending.
 Keep an ongoing list of the current trends to keep in mind while you source for future items to sell!

 The next aspect of the selling process to inspect is your pricing strategy.
 Pricing your items too high can be a large reason why the items in your closet are not selling.